Dionkal/CS457-Introduction_to_Information_Security_Systems/README.md

 As a first task, you need to develop a shared library (logger.so) which overrides (usingLD_PRELOAD) the standard I/O library of C in order to get and log the needed information for each file access before continuing with the standard I/O operation.
 Each entry (row) has to follow the following format (columns):

-a. **UID**​: Unique ID (integer) assigned to the user by the system.
+- **UID**​: Unique ID (integer) assigned to the user by the system.
-b. **File name**​: The path and name of the accessed file.
+- **File name**​: The path and name of the accessed file.
-c. **Date**​: The date this action occurred.
+- **Date**​: The date this action occurred.
-d. ​**Time​**: The time this action occurred.
+- ​**Time​**: The time this action occurred.
-e. **Type**​: This field describes whether the corresponding file was opened for read or write.
+- **Type**​: This field describes whether the corresponding file was opened for read or write.
 It prints 0 for the creation of a file, 1 if the action performed to this file was an open and 2 if it was a write.
-f. **Action denied​**: This field reports if the action was denied to the user with no access privileges.
+- **Action denied​**: This field reports if the action was denied to the user with no access privileges.
 It prints 1 if the action was denied to the user, or 0 otherwise.
-g. **Fingerprint​**: This field reports the digital fingerprint of the file the time the event occurred.
+- **Fingerprint​**: This field reports the digital fingerprint of the file the time the event occurred.
 This digital fingerprint is the hash value of the file contents.

 #### IMPORTANT: